 - Sex education remains recommended but not compulsory for primary schools and is recognised as an important part of PSHE education, providing a reliable source of information on Sex Education and is protective in terms of safeguarding and reporting concerns

 - Primary schools must consult with parents and publish their Relationships Education policy or RSE policy (combined Relationships and non-statutory Sex Education).
 Schools should consult with parents when reviewing and updating policies.
-For policy writing guidance and support please contact Carol Stottor Carol.Stottor@buckinghamshire.gov.uk
+For policy writing guidance and support please contact Carol Stottor by emailing Carol.Stottor@buckinghamshire.gov.uk

 - There is no parental right to withdraw from any aspect of Relationships Education, PSHE, or the Science curriculum